Popup Image

 Also, “a legally qualified professional is considered a worker who has been previously qualified and registered with the relevant professional association.”

-And finally, according to NR 34, “a capable worker is considered someone who receives training under the guidance and responsibility of a legally qualified professional.”
+Finally, according to NR 34, “a capable worker is considered someone who receives training under the guidance and responsibility of a legally qualified professional.”

-Throughout the section, the regulatory standard requires an onboarding training with a minimum duration of six hours, so that employees have knowledge of the inherent risks associated with their tasks, the work environment, the existing collective protection equipment at the site, and the proper use of Personal Protective Equipment.
+Throughout the section, the regulatory standard requires onboarding training with a minimum duration of six hours, so that employees have knowledge of the inherent risks associated with their tasks, the work environment, the existing collective protection equipment at the site, and the proper use of Personal Protective Equipment.

 NR 34 also mandates employer responsibility in developing and implementing a training program, including onboarding and periodic training.